AP and OpenAPS high level terminology¶

 Basal - baseline insulin level that is pre-programmed into your pump and mimics the insulin your pancreas would give throughout the day and night

-Net IOB - amount of insulin on board, taking into account any adjusted (higher or lower) basal rates as well as bolus activity.
+Net IOB - amount of insulin on board, taking into account any adjusted (higher or lower) basal rates (see Basal IOB below) as well as bolus activity.

-Basal IOB - difference (positive or negative) between amount of insulin on board delivered via basal rates, and the amount specified by the profile basal rate.
+Basal IOB - difference (positive or negative) between amount of insulin on board delivered via basal rates (including any temporary basal rates), and the amount specified by your standard profile basal rate.

 Treatments IOB - amount of insulin on board delivered via boluses.
 Reported by some pumps as ‘active insulin’.

-CR - carb ratio, or carbohydrate ratio - the amount of carbohydrates for one unit of insulin.
-Example: 1 u of insulin for 10 carbs
+CR - carb ratio, or carbohydrate ratio - the amount of carbohydrates that are covered by one unit of insulin.
+Example: 1 u of insulin for 10 carbs.

 NS, or Nightscout - a cloud-based visualization and remote-monitoring tool.